pirsch-analytics/laravel-pirsch/README.md

 ### Track events

 Pirsch allows you to [track custom events](https://docs.pirsch.io/dashboard/events) in order to measure additional information.
-You can use the `Pirsch::track()` method with a name and optional metadata to track an event.
+You can use the `Pirsch::track()` method with a name and optional metadata to track an event:

 ```php
 use Pirsch\Facades\Pirsch;